 Other readers know her from her trilogy of funny, intensely relatable memoirs: Fifty Acres and a Poodle, The Exact Same Moon, and Growing Girls, which chronicle Laskas’s move from the city to a 50-acre sheep farm with a ramshackle barn and a busted tractor, and the growth of her family as she and her husband travel to China to adopt their two daughters.

-In Hidden America, Laskas delved into the lives of those many of us have never considered: coal miners, cowboys, migrant workers, air traffic controllers, and others whose work supports our day-to-day existence.
+In Hidden America, Laskas delved into the lives of those many of us have never considered: coal miners, cowboys, migrant workers, air traffic controllers, and others whose work supports our day-to-day existence—whether we realize it or not.
 Named a “Must-Read Best Book” by O, The Oprah Magazine and the Book of the Year by GQ, Hidden America is as entertaining and funny as it is moving and revelatory.
 After reading Hidden America, The Daily Beast concluded, “It’s impossible not to see the world a little differently.”

 Garnering comparisons to the work of Studs Terkel, Hidden America is infused with Laskas’s trademark wit and sparkling sense of humor, making it an engrossing and deeply affecting read.
 In a starred review, Publishers Weekly noted, “In this thoroughly entertaining study of what some people do that other people would never do, journalist Laskas makes her subjects sing…Laskas’s depictions are sharply delineated, fully fleshed, and enormously affecting.”